 - List of factors

-Check your lender's minimum credit score requirement which will usually range from 650 to 680.
-The higher the score the more likely you are to get approved.
+- Check your lender's minimum credit score requirement which will usually range from 650 to 680.
+The higher the score the more likely your loans get approved

 |Lender||Known for||Fixed APR||Variable APR||Minimum credit score|

 |Earnest||refinancing before graduation||3.45-7.49%||2.14-6.79%||650|

 |Brazos||meant for law students||2.49 - 4.60%||1.92 - 4.84%||720|